maiskt/hackathon.github.io/docs/08-NBFI.md

 + No

 ## REG_NBFI_BASIC
+Ever use non-bank financial institutions (NBFI) account for basic activities: counts respondents who ever used an NBFI account for any basic financial activity (deposit, withdrawal, sending or receiving money, or account maintenance).

+Levels:

++ Yes
++ No

 ## REG_NBF_ADV
+Ever used a non-bank financial institution (NBFI) account for advanced activities: counts respondents who ever used an NBFI account for any advanced financial activity (other than deposit, withdrawal, sending or receiving money, or account maintenance).

+Levels:

++ Yes
++ No

 ## ACTIVE_NBFI_BASIC
+Basic active NBFI account holder: counts respondents who have an account/membership with a full-service non-bank financial institution and have used their account in the last 90 days before the survey to conduct a basic activity (i.e., deposit, withdrawal, sending or receiving money, or account maintenance).

+Levels:

++ Yes
++ No

 ## ACTIVE_NBFI_ADV
-Advanced active NBFI account holder: counts respondents who have an account/membership with a full-service non-bank financial institution and have used their account in the last 90 days before the survey to conduct an advanced activity (i.e., activity other than deposit, withdrawal, sending and receiving money.
+Advanced active NBFI account holder: counts respondents who have an account/membership with a full-service non-bank financial institution and have used their account in the last 90 days before the survey to conduct an advanced activity (i.e., activity other than deposit, withdrawal, sending and receiving money).

 Levels: